Promotions to Boost Brand Awareness

 Curious about the other five strategies that Kotler highlighted?
 We won’t cover them here, but you can read more about them at this link.

-The Core Assets of Position Defense Defensive Marketing
+The Core Assets of Position Defence Defensive Marketing

 Before we go on a tactical deep dive, let’s look at the foundational pillars that prop up your defensive stance.
 Think of these as the bricks and mortar in your strategic fortress.
 We’ll walk you through two must-haves: Legacy and Brand Equity, and the Goldmine of a Loyal Customer Base.